Licensed Practical Nurse (1.0 FTE)

 - Minimum of one year of experience in primary care nursing or similar experience in a location that serves Indigenous community members and/or communities with multiple barriers to health and wellness equity, preferably within the DTES.

 - Ability to deal effectively with conflict, manage aggressive behaviour, and use non-violent crisis intervention and behavioural management techniques.

 - Experience in primary care, phlebotomy, and working knowledge of immunization protocols preferred.

 - Flexible, team-oriented, and committed to respectful, collaborative problem-solving with team members.

 - Demonstrated commitment to culturally-safe, trauma-informed, member-centered, harm reduction and recovery-oriented practices.

 - Experience and knowledge of Indigenous peoples and Indigenous culture would be extremely beneficial.
 Completion of a cultural competency course or willingness to participate required.

-- Willingness to work closely with both Kilala Lelum and the PHS.
+- Willingness to work closely with both Kilala Lelum and the PHS (including on weekends).

 - Physical ability to carry out the duties of the position.

 This position is supervised by the Primary Care Co-Leads, a team of nursing professionals, and will receive support from the Administrative Lead and Executive Director.